-Reminder: SP#2 - Angels & Demons
+Reminder: Special Project #2 - Angels & Demons

-- Compute the total possible energy released from an annihilation of x-grams of anti-matter and the same quantity of matter, where x is the last two digits of your SS#.
-(20 points) - Use the famous Einstein's formula for mass-energy equivalence - Compute the power output of this annihilation when the energy is released in x ns, where x is again the first two digits of your SS#.
+- Compute the total possible energy released from an annihilation of xx-grams of anti-matter and the same quantity of matter, where xx is the last two digits of your SS#.
+(20 points) - Use the famous Einstein's formula for mass-energy equivalence - Compute the power output of this annihilation when the energy is released in yy ns, where yy is the first two digits of your SS#.
 (10 points) - Compute how many cups of gasoline (8MJ) this energy corresponds to.
 (5 points) - Compute how many months of world electricity usage (3.6GJ/mo) this energy corresponds to.
-(5 points) - Due by the beginning of the class tomorrow, Wednesday, June.
-12
+(5 points) - Due at the beginning of the class Monday, Feb.
+24

-Reminder: Special Project #3
+Special Project #3

 - Particle Accelerator.
 A charged particle of mass M with charge -Q is accelerated in the uniform field E between two parallel charged plates whose separation is D as shown in the figure on the right.
-The charged particle is accelerated from an initial speed v0 near the negative plate and passes through a tiny hole in the positive plate as shown in the figure right. - Derive the formula for the electric field E to accelerate the charged particle to a fraction f of the speed of light c.
-Express E in terms of M, Q, D, f, c and v0. - (a) Using the Coulomb force and kinematic equations.
+The charged particle is accelerated from an initial speed v0 near the negative plate and passes through a tiny hole in the positive plate. - Derive the formula for the electric field E to accelerate the charged particle to a fraction f of the speed of light c.
+Express E in terms of M, Q, D, f, c and v0. - (a) Using the Coulomb force and the kinematic equations.
 (8 points) - (b) Using the work-kinetic energy theorem.
 (8 points) - (c) Using the formula above, evaluate the strength of the electric field E to accelerate an electron from 0.1% of the speed of light to 90% of the speed of light.
-You need to look up the relevant constants, such as mass of the electron, charge of the electron and the speed of light.
-(5 points) - Please do NOT copy but have your own handwritten answer! - Due beginning of the class Monday, June 17
+You need to look up and write down the relevant constants, such as mass of the electron, charge of the electron and the speed of light.
+(5 points) - Must be handwritten and not copied from anyone else! - Due beginning of the class Monday, March 2